plausible/docs/docs/pageview-goals.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Pageview goals allow you to measure how many people visit a specific page URL.
+Pageview goals allow you to measure how many people visit a specific section of your site (a checkout page for ecommerce for instance) and get referral sources and other details for those conversions.
 Since page views are collected automatically, you don’t need to change your website’s code to measure page URL goals.

 To get started with "**Pageview Goals**", go to your website’s settings in Plausible Analytics and visit the "**Goals**" section.
 You should see an empty list with a prompt to add a goal.